rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 2. Describe output

 The outputs are FASTQ files.
 The headers for the records should have the index pair appended to them (in the format of "index1"-"reverse compliment of index2" for ease of reading).
-There is one FASTQ file per index per read.
+There is one FASTQ file per index per read for correctly paired indexes that pass the quality filter.
+Swapped indexes will be appended to either the read 1 swapped or read 2 swapped file, and low quality indexes will be appeneded to either the read 1 low-q or read 2 low-q files.
+The total number of outputs given example indexes *n* and *x* will be:
+- read 1 index *n*
+- read 2 index *n*
+- read 1 index *x*
+- read 2 index *x*
+- read 1 - all swapped
+- read 2 - all swapped
+- read 1 - all low-quality
+- read 2 - all low-quality

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).